rolonicArk/gitARK/README.md

 # gitARK
 A rolonic ark built on git.

-The basic idea is to use git as a repository for rolons, i.e. a ark.
+The basic idea is to use git as a repository for rolons, i.e. an ark.

 Files in the repository are rolons in the ark, while commits are the journal entries.